Best GolfBuddy Rangefinders 2023

 Is GolfBuddy accurate?

 From our testing GolfBuddy lasers and watches are very accurate.
-The newer Laser 2S in particular is a top model and it is accurate to within one yard and when you consider the range is up to 880 yards, then you can have peace of mind that you are getting the right number when out on the course.
+The Laser Lite 2, Laser 2S and Atom in particular are top models thanks to accuracy and overall performance.
+When you consider the range is up to 880 yards on these models, you can have peace of mind that you are getting the right number when out on the course.

 For more buying on advice on golf tech, why not take a look at our guides on the best golf launch monitors, best golf simulator, or best golf gadgets.